waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 This is the second reason why TDD is so peculiar at first.
 It is likely that the simplest code possible is also, initially, **the wrong code**.
 Yet we write it anyway.
 The reason is, at this point, our only motivation is to pass the test.
 We make no assumptions about future requirements of the code.  **Future requirements will only be satisfied when they are proven by the introduction of another test.**

 #### Step 3:  Clean up  (REFACTOR)
 The final step is to double check that *all* current tests are still passing and to tidy up and improve the structure of the code (*without adding any additional functionality*) where appropriate.
-We can improve the code with considerable confidence, because running our tests will always prove that the current expectations of the code have been met.
+We can improve the code with considerable confidence, because running our tests will always prove that the current expectations of the code are being met.

 #### Step 4:  Repeat until all expectations have been specified.
 Choose the next expectation and return to Step 1.
 This process is also known as: